siddheshgupte/DOS_proj1/README.md

                  = 2.527s/1.067s
                  = 2.368

-  * The larget problem we managed to solve is for n= and k= .
+  * The largest problem we managed to solve is for n=10000000 and k=50 .